saanhir/neural-lab/README.md

 # ml-perceptron-from-scratch
 Implementation of a simple multi-layer-perceptron neural network for the handwritten digit image recognition (MNIST dataset) from scratch using only numpy.

-To run, simply download the respective .ipynb file, launch jupyter notebook and navigate to the file directory.
+This .ipynb assumes the data is accessible as it is in the Kaggle workspace.
+To run it on your local instance of jupyter notebooks, adjust the path to the appropriate .csv data files.